Ways to Maintain a Positive Attitude, Even When Stressed

 Much of your ability to succeed comes from the way you deal with life and manage stress.
 One of the characteristics of superior men and women is that they recognize the inevitability of temporary disappointments and defeats, and they accept them as a normal and natural part of life.
 They do everything possible to avoid problems, but when problems come, superior people respond with a positive attitude, learn from them, and keep moving forward in the direction of their dreams.

 There is a natural tendency in all of us to react emotionally when our expectations are frustrated in any way.
 When something we wanted and hoped for fails to materialize, we feel a temporary sense of disappointment and unhappiness.
 We feel disillusioned and react as though we have been punched in the “emotional solar plexus”.

 Manage Stress with a Positive Attitude

 Since your conscious mind can hold only one thought at a time, either positive or negative, if you deliberately choose a positive thought to dwell upon, you keep your mind optimistic and your emotions positive.
-Since your thoughts and feelings determine your actions, you will tend to be a more constructive person, and you will start moving forward and more rapidly toward the goals that you have chosen.
+Since your thoughts and feelings determine your actions, you will tend to be more constructive, and you will start moving forward more rapidly toward your chosen goals.

 It all comes down to the way you talk to yourself on a regular basis.
 In our courses of problem solving and decisions making, we encourage people to respond to problems by changing their language from negative to positive.
 Instead of using the word problem, we encourage people to use the word situation.
 You see, a problem is something that you deal with.
 The event is the same.
 It’s the way you interpret the event to yourself that makes it sound and appear completely different.